mibrahim/QuineMcCluskeyAlgorithm/README.md

 # QuineMcCluskeyAlgorithm
-Java library that implements the Quine McCluskey Algorithm for finding prime implicants of a Boolean function
+Given a sum of terms, this library minimizes the terms using Quine McCluskey (QM) algorithm.

 # Example